 [CO2 emissions (Scope 1, 2, 3)]

-< EDION Group Scope 1 and 2 CO2 Emissions Results and Outlook>
+< EDION Group Scope 1 and 2 CO2 emissions results>

 (Unit: t-CO2e)

-- * Applies to the filing company and consolidated subsidiaries.
+- *Applies to our company and its consolidated subsidiaries.

-- * Market standards are used for Scope 2.
-The CO2 conversion factor for electricity uses the adjusted emission factors for each electric power supplier published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry each year, and Scope 2 emissions in fiscal 2023 are expected to increase due to the impact of the emission factors.
+Additionally, emissions of fluorocarbon alternatives (HFCs) are calculated in accordance with the Fluorocarbons Emissions Control Law and are included in Scope 1. - * Market standards are used for Scope 2.
+The CO2 emission coefficient for electricity uses the adjusted emission coefficients for each electric power supplier for each year published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry.

 - * If figures are rounded, the total may not necessarily equal the sum of the figures.

-< EDION Group Scope 3 CO2 Emissions Results and Outlook>
+< EDION Group Scope 3 CO2 emissions results>

 (Unit: t-CO2e)